 If you would like to have a paper copy of the report mailed to you, call 610-436-3311.
-You may also pick one up at the West Chester University Police Department in the Peoples Building at Church Street and University Avenue during normal business hours.
+You may also pick one up at the West Chester University Police Department in the Peoples Building at Church Street and University Avenue or the front desk of Philadelphia Center during normal business hours.
 Or you can visit the Department of Public Safety Website at www.wcupa.edu for more information.